postfixadmin/postfixadmin/DOCUMENTS/DOMAIN-DNS-STATUS.md

 the batch timestamp stays unchanged.
 Results describe the last check, not continuous availability.
 Opening either page does not trigger DNS queries;
 there is no TTL-based expiry or automatic background refresh.

-The command exits with status 0 when every checked domain is active and 2 when one or more domains are inactive.
-In zone mode, a domain is active when it has NS delegation and at least one listed authoritative server answers a direct SOA query with an authoritative, successful response.
-The host running a zone check therefore needs outbound DNS access to authoritative servers on UDP port 53.

 This is intentionally a binary health signal.
 It does not classify warnings or provide advanced DNS diagnostics.
 A domain has no displayed status until its